humungus-gungi/bootyquest/README.md

 Hronkin: "While you may not have been the one to do ... whatever has been done to Kessel ... you're too much of a risk to have here any more. if anyone reports your presence here, *and we did just broadcast you winning a race*...it's too much.
 Get out of here."

-Kazgan's haggling for his winnings, but it falls through.
+Kasgan's haggling for his winnings, but it falls through.

 Hronkin: "You still owe me flowers."